 \subsection{I-RAVEN-Mesh}

 The other of the proposed benchmarks is designed to probe progressive knowledge acquisition in a TL setting.
 I-RAVEN-Mesh extends I-RAVEN by introducing a novel visual component overlaid on top of the existing I-RAVEN components (see Fig.~\ref{fig:mesh-position}).
 Though the dataset can serve as a learning challenge on its own, the main motivation behind its introduction is to employ models pre-trained on I-RAVEN and fine-tune them on I-RAVEN-Mesh with a configurable train sample size, facilitating analysis of their TL performance.
-The mesh grid comprises from 1 to 12 lines placed in predefined locations.
-The set of available lines covers the inner and outer edges of a $2 \times 2$ grid (12 lines in total).
+The mesh grid comprises from $1$ to $12$ lines placed in predefined locations.
+The set of available lines covers the inner and outer edges of a $2 \times 2$ grid ($12$ lines in total).
 The mesh component has two attributes: $\mathcal{A}^{\text{mesh}}=\{\texttt{Number}, \texttt{Position}\}$, which govern the count and location of lines, respectively.
 To each attribute a rule $r \in \mathcal{R}$ can be applied.
 Table~\ref{tab:mesh-description} describes the effect of applying a given rule--attribute pair to the mesh component.
 To generate the mesh component of an I-RAVEN-Mesh matrix, we sample one of the two attributes $a \in \mathcal{A}^{\text{mesh}}$ and a corresponding rule $r \in \mathcal{R}$ that governs its values.
 As the attributes often depend on each other (e.g., it's impossible to increase the number of lines while keeping their position constant), we don't constrain the value of the other attribute.
 The rule--attribute pairs for the base I-RAVEN components are generated in the same way as in the original dataset.
 To generate answers to the matrix, we follow the impartial algorithm proposed in I-RAVEN~\cite{hu2021stratified}.
 In addition, each matrix contains at least one incorrect answer that differs from the correct one only in the mesh component, ensuring that the solver has to identify the correct rule governing the mesh component in order to solve the matrix.
 To facilitate training with an auxiliary loss, in which the model additionally predicts the representation of rules governing the matrix~\cite{santoro2018measuring}, we extend the base set of rule annotations with ones concerning the Mesh component.